pvernhet-aramis/meta_demo/README.md

-# Basic COde for MICCAI 2020 Metamorphic
+# Basic Code for MICCAI 2020 Metamorphic

-Only contains main modules
+Only contains some of main modules (diffeo + metamorphosis steps for instance, simple Encoder / Decoder architectures, ...)